AumPauskar/blog/content/posts/dotnet/csharp-basics.md

     person.Age = 30;
     person.Introduce();
     ```

+### Top level statements in C#

+Top-level statements in C# are a feature introduced in C# 9.0 that allows developers to write simple programs without the need for explicitly defining a class or a `Main` method.
+This feature is particularly useful for small applications, scripts, or quick prototypes, making the code cleaner and more concise.

+- Key Features of Top-Level Statements

+    1. **Simplified Syntax**: You can write code directly in the file without wrapping it in a class or a method.
+This reduces boilerplate code and makes it easier to get started.
+    2. **Single Entry Point**: The compiler automatically generates a `Main` method behind the scenes, which serves as the entry point for the application.
+    3. **Namespace and Usings**: You can still use namespaces and `using` directives at the top of the file, but you don't need to define a class to contain your code.
+    4. **Variable Declarations**: You can declare variables, use control flow statements, and call methods directly at the top level.

+- Example of Top-Level Statements

+    Here’s a simple example of a C# program using top-level statements:

+    ```csharp
+    using System;

+    Console.WriteLine("Hello, World!");

+    var name = "Alice";
+    Console.WriteLine($"Hello, {name}!");

+    for (int i = 0; i < 5; i++)
+    {
+        Console.WriteLine($"Count: {i}");
+    }
+    ```

+- Explanation of the Example

+    - **Using Directive**: The `using System;` directive allows you to use classes from the `System` namespace without needing to fully qualify them.
+    - **Direct Code Execution**: The `Console.WriteLine` statements and the `for` loop are written directly in the file, without needing to define a class or a `Main` method.
+    - **Automatic Main Method**: The C# compiler treats this code as if it were inside a `Main` method of a generated class, allowing it to run as a standard console application.

+- Limitations
+    1. **No Multiple Entry Points**
+    2. **Not Suitable for Large Applications**
+    3. **Cannot Use `async` Directly**: You cannot declare an `async` method directly at the top level.
+However, you can use `async` within a method that you define.

 ## Preprocessor Directives
 C# supports preprocessor directives, which are commands that are processed before the compilation of the code